GuillaumeGermain/NLP/README.md

 * Algorithms need a minimum of data to reach their potential then seem not to really benefit from more data.

 **Better data has more impact than better algorithms**

+# Remaining questions
+- Algorithms tuning: I took standard settings for each algorithms.
+It would be good to narrow down on specific algorithms and explore more the impact of different parameters, specially:
+    - Number of degrees for SVM Polynomial
+    - Distance type (Manhattan instead of Euclidian)
+    - Number of neighbors for K-NN
+    - Number of trees for Random Forest
+    - Limit the number of iteration to accelerate the process, at a performance cost.

+For the Random Forest, I took a "heavy" random forest with 500 trees.
+300 would have been more standard, and faster.
+If performance was similar, the shorter computation time would be convenient to test it on higher volumes.
+- Get more precise details on the computing time: pre-process the data, generating the spare matrix, fitting and predicting time.
+- A small digression: compare the values of dense and sparse matrices formats, and display it nicely in a graphic.
+It would also be interesting to check more precisely the impact of the sparse matrix format on computation time.
+- Store results from different settings in a single dataframe, including the run settings (train size, vocab size, scaling or not).
+- Test on EXACTLY the same test set of 200 observations, as when classifiers were trained only on 800 observations of the first dataset.
+Just to be sure that this is not biasing the result.

+## Next steps for improvement
+I'll most likely not work further on this exercise.
+Please send me feedbacks if you do!

+Basically, potential tracks for improvements I see are:

+1. Add the accuracy on the training set to see if there is overfitting
+1. Gather the result from a decently large sample of runs and find out the best settings, using a second level of ML algorithms (or why not a small NN).
+The most fun definitively.
+1. Re-train on 800 of the first dataset + 5000-20'000 of the second one and check the results.
+1. Find a relevant dataset with a good quality, and similar scale/distribution as the initial one.
+1. Try with new classifiers
+1. Of course the RNN NLP way: a simple recurrent neural network (RNN), next step with GRU cells.
+1. Try different a fully different approach of bag of words: 2-grams or 3-grams would be promising

+One very interesting thing to do, most likely not possible, would be to use a language encoding vector (e.g. Glove), as commonly used with NLP Recurrent Neural Networks.
+So a sparse one-hot vector could be represented by a much smaller vector and the computation time would be much better.